fraidev/Clockin/README.md

 ## How to use

-Add now as a work schedule
+Add now as a work schedule for today

 ```bash
 > clockin add -n
 ```

-Add some work schedule
+Add some work schedule for today

 ```bash
 > clockin add -t 12:15